- Medical Devices

 The increasing awareness and early diagnosis of these conditions, combined with advancements in imaging technologies, are leading to more neuroendovascular procedures.
 As healthcare systems focus on reducing the burden of stroke-related disabilities, the demand for neuroendovascular coils is projected to grow significantly.

 Technological innovations in neuroendovascular coil design are a crucial driver of market growth.
 Modern coils have improved flexibility, visibility, and biocompatibility, allowing for more precise and safer interventions.
-Developing hydrogel-coated coils that expand once inside the aneurysm has enhanced treatment efficacy by improving the likelihood of successful aneurysm occlusion.
+Developing hydrogel-coated coils that expand within the aneurysm has enhanced treatment efficacy by increasing the likelihood of successful aneurysm occlusion.

 The increasing preference for minimally invasive surgical techniques over open surgical methods is a significant growth driver for the neuroendovascular coil market.